 Shoeboy’s is a German brand that despite being around for a long time never really established itself wider, outside its home country.
 However, they also have a wide range of most within shoe care and accessories, except that they seem to lack a wax polish.
 Available from some cobblers and others, but then usually only a few individual products, the whole range is most easily found on Ebay.

 Siegol from Switzerland (previously Burgol, read more above) makes really nice products.
 Both cream and wax are thick and long lasting.
-Some manufacturers who use crust leather (leather that is only dyed on the surface) recommend Siegol (and also Collonil 1909) over many other brands, as their cream contains less wax which tends to gather in light streaks in the creases of crust leather shoes.
-Can be bought from their own stuff, and some selected retailers.
+Some manufacturers who use crust leather (leather that is only dyed on the surface) recommend Siegol (and also Collonil 1909 or Saphir’s standard range) over many other brands, as their cream contains less wax which tends to gather in light streaks in the creases of crust leather shoes.
+Can be bought from their own store, and some selected retailers.

 Another of the big names in shoe care is the Spanish brand Tarrago.
 Has lots of different ranges with everything from creams and waxes to protective sprays with so-called nanotechnology and leather dyes.
-Has a good reputation and is very popular in some markets.
-Sold in various places in most markets.
+Has a good reputation and is very popular in some countries.
+Sold in various places on most markets.